infix

 infix_reverse_t* context = NULL;

 // 3.
-Get the native function pointer.
+Get the native function pointer and pass it to qsort.

 typedef int (*compare_func_t)(const void*, const void*);